Transfer operators and topological field theory: Appendix: Stochastic Weyl-Stratonovich quantization

-The meaning of Eqs.(\ref{DescreteSDE}) is that the flow vector field must be evaluated at the middle of the transition time interval $(0,\Delta t)$.
+The meaning of Eqs.(\ref{Eq2Noname}) and (\ref{Eq2Noname1}) is that the flow vector field must be evaluated at the middle of the transition time interval $(0,\Delta t)$.
 This is the best discrete-time approximation of a continuous-time SDE and this is the origin of the necessity to use the Weyl symmetrization below.
-In the Literature on SDE's, Weyl quantization is known also as Stratonovich approach to SDE's and in the end of this section we will discuss it in detail.
+In the literature on SDEs, Weyl quantization is known also as Stratonovich approach to SDEs and in the end of this section we will discuss it in detail.